TNDC2002/PEproject/documents/report.md

 - Programming Languages: JavaScript takes center stage in the development process of the SmashBruh movie renting website.
 As a dynamic and versatile programming language, JavaScript empowers the website with interactivity and functionality.
 It enables features like seamless search functionality, dynamic recommendations, interactive elements, and smooth navigation.
 JavaScript's integration with backend APIs ensures efficient data retrieval and real-time updates.
 - Frameworks and Libraries:
-  We decided to use a combination of libaries and database to assist us in implementing the app.
+  We decided to use a combination of libraries and database to assist us in implementing the app.
 The combination or MERN stack, consists of Node.js - a premier JavaScript web server, Express.js - a Node.js web framework, React - a client-side JavaScript framework and MongoDB - a document database.
 The middle or application tier of our system is built using Express and Node.
 Express.js serves as the server-side web framework, while Node.js acts as the robust and widely adopted JavaScript server platform.
 Together, these technologies form a powerful foundation for developing and delivering web applications.
 Express provides a streamlined and efficient framework for handling web requests and managing routes, while Node enables the execution of server-side JavaScript code, allowing for scalable and high-performance server applications.
 - Database Management System:
   MongoDB, a popular NoSQL database management system, serves as the foundation for storing and managing data in the SmashBruh movie renting website.
 MongoDB offers a flexible and scalable approach to data storage, making it ideal for handling movie information, user profiles, rental history, and other pertinent data.
 - Version Control System: